 Hiring the right editor is a matter of understanding what your content strategy is or should be.
 And coming up with a process and qualification system that allows you to find the person that aligns with these strategic goals.
 Let's look at the eight steps to hiring a new editor to boost your content strategy and land you on the first page of Google:

-In this article, we discuss how to hire an editor, the benefits of hiring an editor, and what to look for in an editor.
+In this article, we discuss how content managers and marketers like you can go about hiring an editor, the benefits of hiring an editor, and what to look for in an editor.
 We focus here on content editing, as opposed to academic editing which is meant for academic writing.

 1. Understand your content needs before hiring an editor